Sharing comfort and HOPE to families grieving the loss of their baby

 Sunday: 12:00 — 12:30 PM

-The Food Pantry is located off the side of the kitchen, down the Children’s Ministry hall to the west of the auditorium.
+The Food Pantry is located on the lower level, down the hallway from the Gym / Worship Center, across from the Women's Restroom.
 Ask at the Welcome Center if you need help finding it.

 How do I ask for assistance?

-If you need assistance from the Food Pantry, or know someone who does, you can call the church office at 260.489.4942 (M-F 9am-4pm), fill out a Communication Card online or on Sunday morning, or simply come to the Food Pantry following the Sunday morning Service at Wallen Road.
-If you don’t know where the Food Pantry is located, you can ask at the Welcome Center.
+If you need assistance from the Food Pantry, or know someone who does, you can call the church office at 260.489.4942 (M-F 9am-4pm), fill out a Communication Card online or on Sunday morning, or simply come to the Food Pantry following the Sunday morning Service.

 Our only requirement for receiving help from the Food Pantry is that you attend a Sunday morning service.
 (Due to COVID concerns, if you are unable to attend service but still need assistance, please call the church office so we can help!)